quan22022003/olympics-medal-tally/README.md

 ## Acknowledgments

 - This project was inspired by the Olympics and the need for a system to track medal standings.
-- Special thanks to [Your Name] for their guidance and support.
+- Special thanks to Ben Nguyen for their guidance and support.

 Feel free to customize this README file according to your specific project requirements and add more sections as needed.